PrestaShop vs WordPress

 • Free and paid native themes as well as third-party themes.

-• No limit for your products, images, galleries, etc.
+• No limit for your products, images, galleries, etc., and the flexibility to create various product variants.

 • Selling digital, physical, and affiliate products.